vahyno/kyrel/README.md

         + 'g' mean green
         + '.' (dot) means empty
 * Next, use the methods available to you (e.g. `moveRight()`, `moveLeft()`, etc.) inside the `main` function to get the problem's finish state
-* To run the program, open `index.html` in your browser and press "Play"
+* To execute your code in the `main` function, open `index.html` in your browser and press "Play"
-    * This will execute the code in your `main` function
-    * Refresh the page whenever you make changes to your JavaScript!
+    * Refresh the page whenever you make changes to your JavaScript
     * Always have your Chrome Developer Console open (`Cmd` + `Opt` + `i`) to check for error messages

 * When you've completed a problem, save your work!
 Create a file that matches your problem name, e.g. `all-blue.js`, and copy-paste your `play.js` into that new file.
 Then, go back to `play.js` and clear out your `main` function, so you can start fresh again.